Browse for Organizations

 - Sigma Gamma Rho Sorority, Inc. (UMSL chartered)

 Each semester the Office of Student Involvement publishes a semester report for at-a-glance statistics about each of the chapters and the Fraternity & Sorority Life Community as a whole.
-Reports are shared with individuals chapters and advisors and published on the website to allow easy access to cumulative information.
+Reports are shared with individual chapters and advisors and published on the website to allow easy access to cumulative information.
 If you are seeking more specific information or a different report, contact the Office of Student Involvement at 314-516-5291.

 Welcome to the University of Missouri - St. Louis!
 We are excited that you have decided to make UMSL your new campus home.